awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-trusted-domain.md

 + [Next Steps](#next-steps-trusted-domain)

 ## Before You Begin<a name="prereqs-trusted-domain"></a>
++ Launching WorkSpaces with user accounts in a separate trusted domain works with AWS Managed Microsoft AD when it is configured with a trust relationship to your on\-premises directory\.
+However, WorkSpaces using Simple AD or AD Connector cannot launch WorkSpaces for users from a trusted domain\.
 + Amazon WorkSpaces is not available in every Region\.
 Verify the supported Regions and select a Region for your WorkSpaces\.
 For more information about the supported Regions, see [Amazon WorkSpaces Pricing by AWS Region](https://aws.amazon.com/workspaces/pricing/)\.
 + When you launch a WorkSpace, you must select a WorkSpace bundle\.
 A bundle is a combination of storage, compute, and software resources\.
 For more information, see [Amazon WorkSpaces Bundles](https://aws.amazon.com/workspaces/details/#Amazon_WorkSpaces_Bundles)\.
 + When you create a directory using AWS Directory Service or launch a WorkSpace, you must create or select a virtual private cloud configured with a public subnet and two private subnets\.
 For more information, see [Configure a VPC for Amazon WorkSpaces](amazon-workspaces-vpc.md)\.